 - When braking in bends, increase the braking pressure gently to prevent the front wheel from slipping to the side.

 Always pay attention to the rear of the motorcycle when performing a full braking manoeuvre.
-If you feel the rear wheel lift, you should reduce the braking pressure on the front wheel as quickly as possible.
+If you feel the rear wheel lift, you then reduce the braking pressure on the front wheel as quickly but smoothly as possible.
 This does not mean let go of the lever, simply reduce pressure.

 Modern ABS systems can support the driver in this regard.
-The generation 9 motorcycle ABS systems from Bosch for example all feature intelligent rear-wheel lift-up control and have been developed to facilitate braking at full power in all emergency braking situations when traveling in a straight line!
+The generation nine motorcycle ABS systems from Bosch all feature intelligent rear-wheel lift-up control and have been developed to help braking at full power in all emergency braking situations when traveling in a straight line.

 The best preparation for an emergency is quite simply that, preparation.
-Therefore practice braking in the ABS control range regularly.
-This will allow you to use the antilock braking system to its full potential in the event of a serious incident.
-The best way to practice this is as part of driving safety training or under the supervision of a qualified instructor.
+Therefore make it a practice of braking in the ABS control range regularly on your rides.
+This will allow you to use the anti-lock braking system to its full potential in the event of a serious incident.
+But first, practice and explore your own motorcycle’s ABS under the support and supervision of a qualified instructor.